diliscia/stm_accessibilty_review/README.md

 ---
 ## Conclusion
 Based on the STM website, improving accessibility in the system is a priority and the data could help to find the best and more impactful opportunities for the affected users, here some useful insights:
-- The Montréal Bus offer seems pretty friendly for users with reduced mobility.
+- The Montreal Bus offer seems pretty friendly for users with reduced mobility.
 - The STM bus network has more than 60% of `Fully Accessibility` in all the Metropolitan Area.
-- The chance to take an `adequate vehicle` from an `adequate stop` is higher close to the Montréal Metropolitan Centre.
+- The chance to take an `adequate vehicle` from an `adequate stop` is higher close to the Montreal Metropolitan Centre.
 - The chance of boarding from an `adequate stop` is higher than taking an `adequate vehicle`.
 - The availability of `adequate vehicles` must increase to catch-up with the `adequate stops`.
 - Despite the fact that the Metro Accessibility is not offered widely in the system the biggest stations are properly equipped with elevators to facilitate secure access with a wheelchair.